 Aims: To study the effects of blood glucose regulating compounds on human and rat sulfotransferases (SULTs) expressions.

 Background: Phase-II enzymes, sulfotransferases catalyze the sulfuryl-group-transfer to endogenous/exogenous compounds.
-The alteration of expressions of SULTs may have influence on the sulfation rate of their corresponding substrates.
+The alteration of expressions of SULTs may have influence on the sulfation of its substrate and other biomolecules.

-Objectives: The influence of the altered biotransformation property might impair or adjust several biochemical events, drug-drug interactions or modifications of bioaccumulation or excretion pattern of certain drug.
+Objectives: The influence of the altered biotransformation might alter different biochemical events, drug-drug interactions and bioaccumulation or excretion pattern of certain drug.

-Conclusions: In brief, streptozotocin and tolbutamide, two glycaemia-modifying drugs demonstrate rat and human SULTs regulating activities.
-The reciprocal nature of these two drugs on SULTs expression may be associated with their contrasting abilities in glucose-homeostasis.
-Possible association of some SULT-isoform with hepatic fat-regulations may indicate an unfocused link between calorie-metabolism and the glycemic-state of the individuals.
-Explorations of this work may uncover the role of sulfation metabolism of any biomolecule on cellular glycemic regulation.
+Conclusion: Streptozotocin and tolbutamide, these two glycaemia-modifying drugs demonstrated regulation of rat and human SULTs activities.
+The reciprocal nature of these two drugs on SULTs expression may be associated with their contrasting abilities in influencing glucose-homeostasis.
+Possible association of certain SULT-isoform with hepatic fat-regulations may indicate an unfocused link between calorie-metabolism and the glycemic-state of an individual.
+Explorations of this work may uncover the role of sulfation metabolism of specific biomolecule on cellular glycemic regulation.

 Department of Biological Sciences, Midnapore City College, Midnapore, West Bengal, Department of Physiological Sciences, Oklahoma State University, 264 McElroy Hall, Stillwater, OK 74078, Cell and Molecular Therapeutics Laboratory, Department of Biochemistry and Biotechnology, Oriental Institute of Science and Technology, Midnapore-721102, West Bengal